jmatsu/maketex/README.md

 maketex
 =======

-TeX file control script on OSX. (with pLaTeX)
+TeX file control script for OSX. (with pLaTeX)

 ### Features